Sconce and Scone are easily confused words.

 Autocorrect suggests words that start with the same letters.
 It’s suggesting what word you may want to save time, but quite often, its suggestions are pretty off base.
 They don’t help you out, but they do make you laugh.

 Sconce (pronounced “skuh-awn-ts”) is a noun.
 It means a light fixture or lamp mounted on the wall of a stairway or stairwell.
 Their purpose is to light the stairs at night or in low light conditions, but they are also decorative.

-Scone (two pronunciations: “skuh-own” and “skuh-awn-ts”) is a noun.
+Scone (two pronunciations: “skuh-own” and UK: “skuh-awn-ts”) is a noun.
 It means a breakfast quickbread originating in the UK.
 Scones have a variety of textures: some are dry and somewhat crunchy like a shortbread cookie, others a soft and moist like a muffin or cake.

 The following story uses both words correctly:

 Scott was helping out his grandparents around their house.
 Today’s task was picking up the new sconces for the stairways.
 The store wasn’t close by, so his grandma gave him a Coke and a couple pumpkin scones to snack on for the road.